Tuesday 7 February 2023

 Hopefully all this also speeds up the searches for the computer's move.
 Roehrig mentions that some of them can take over 15 minutes.
 It's hard to tell how speed will translate from the TRS-Senior to the MC-10.
 The Senior has a higher clock speed, but the MC-10 has a later more efficient version of Microsoft BASIC.
 It also uses a Motorola MC6803 rather than the Senior's Z80.
 My sense is that the MC-10 is normally faster.
 A sign of this is that the standard delay for displaying a brief message on screen on the TRS-Senior is FORDL=1TO1000:NEXT, whereas for the MC-10 you need FORDL=1TO2500.
 But who knows.
 Perhaps the string array searches and string manipulations will trigger lots of garbage collection, which can slow things down.
 I did most of my testing using the 8X normal speed mode of the VMC10 emulator.

-If you have the patience and interest in seeing an old early BASIC AI at work, SCRABB2 can be played online using the JavaScript MC-10 emulator.
-Just select SCRABB2 from the Cassette menu, and then type RUN in the main (green) screen.
+If you have the patience and interest in seeing an old early BASIC AI at work, SCRABB2 can be played online using an MC-10 emulator (Just search for "SCRABB2"):

 The TRS source ("SCRABB2TRS80.TXT") and the source for my MC-10 version can be found here: